-My doctor said I have a very low testosterone level and that could cause ED.
+Low Testosterone and EDMy doctor said I have a very low testosterone level and that could cause ED.
 He recommended that I have testosterone injections every two weeks.
 I am squeamish about injections.
 Is there any other way I can raise my testosterone level?

 Yes, a low serum testosterone level may be responsible for ED and therapy designed to increase serum testosterone levels can be helpful in restoring a man's sexual vigor.
 Several treatment options exist to help normalize serum testosterone, including testosterone injections into a man's buttocks or shoulder muscles, as well as skin surface treatment involving the application of a testosterone impregnated patch on the back or shoulders, or one of two testosterone gels rubbed onto the shoulders or abdomen will raise a man's serum testosterone level.

 Testosterone administered by injection maintains normal blood testosterone levels only for a fortnight.
 Testosterone levels then decline and another injection is required.
 In contrast, daily appreciation of the testosterone patch (Androderm) or either of the two testosterone gels (Androgel and Testim) results in stable normal testosterone levels day after day.

 Some men experience a rash at the side of Androderm patch application, a problem that can be fended off by pretreatment of the application site with cortisone-like cream.
 Both gels, Androgel and Testim, once applied to the skin are rapidly absorbed into the blood stream, and when applied daily are equally effective in maintaining normal testosterone levels in the testosterone deficient man.